Tax Incentives - Income-Producing

 20% Federal Historic Rehabilitation Tax Credit: Owners and some lessees of historic buildings used to produce income may be eligible for a federal income tax credit equal to 20% of their rehabilitation costs.

-State Historic Rehabilitation Tax Credit: In South Carolina, taxpayers who qualify for the 20% federal income tax credit may also qualify for a state income tax credit of 10% or 25% (not to exceed $1 million for each certified historic structure) of their rehabilitation costs under the South Carolina Historic Rehabilitation Incentives Act (SC Code of Laws Section 12-6-3535).
+State Historic Rehabilitation Tax Credit: In South Carolina, taxpayers who qualify for the 20% federal income tax credit may also qualify for a state income tax credit of 10% or and optional 25% (not to exceed $1 million for each certified historic structure) of their rehabilitation costs under the South Carolina Historic Rehabilitation Incentives Act (SC Code of Laws Section 12-6-3535).

 Applicants must complete the three part federal Historic Preservation Certification Application (HPCA) and provide two copies to the State Historic Preservation Office (SHPO).
-No separate application is necessary to apply for the state income tax credit on income-producing projects – if the applicant is eligible for the federal credit than the applicant is eligible for the state credit.
+No separate application is necessary to apply for the state income tax credit on income-producing projects – if the applicant is eligible for the federal credit then the applicant is eligible for the state credit.
 The SHPO uses the HPCA to consult with owners and provide comments to the National Park Service (NPS).
 NPS uses the HPCA as the basis for their review in the official certification process.